Why Coca-Cola’s “Share A Coke” Campaign Is So Effective

 This video makes use of branding at every step of the way, but more importantly, it knows what audience it’s trying to attract, and knows to go with its less familiar, secondary and modern branding logo and identity to reach a different, younger audience.

 This campaign is obviously geared toward a younger audience.
 You can see it in the characters that play throughout — these are younger adults going on wild summer adventures with their friends.
 These are not older professionals with families and careers.
 There’s a modernity here that is innately millennial, reaching out to this younger audience through strong messaging.

 Most of the people who’d engage in this campaign would need to be smartphone savvy, making them younger by nature.
 And the Coca-Cola brand knows this.
 And to keep up with the fresh and fun times, it continued with its secondary “Share A Coke” branding in its final slides instead of the traditional, strong Coca-Cola logo.

-This was a distinct design choice that’s purpose was to inspire younger audiences and create a new generation of Coke drinkers.
+This was a distinct design choice whose purpose was to inspire younger audiences and create a new generation of Coke drinkers.

 The Coca-Cola Video Infuses Fun And Excitement Into Its Summer Campaign To Change Perceptions

 Summer is a time of happiness and adventure — especially if you’re a young adult with the world at your fingertips.
 And the Coca-Cola brand knows this, catering this warm-weather campaign to its younger demographic in the hopes of spreading brand awareness, increasing sales and changing public perceptions.